benduran/easy-peasy-express/README.md

 ```

 You'll notice that each route is structured in a ``/{url}/{stuff}/{here}: { ...options }`` format.
 The object's key becomes the URL itself.
-The URL's first fragment contains the REST Verb that applies to the given URL.
-This is mandatory.
-Leaving off the REST Verb will blow up easy-peasy-express and your route definition for a given URL.

 The options can come in the form of a single option, or multiple options via array syntax.
 This would allow you to specify multiple verbs per a given URL route.
 An options object can consist of the following:

 **actionMethod**